acg/alangrow.com/content/blog/maximally-generative-letter-tiles.html.md

 ### Thinking in Terms of Sets

-Let's decide we're working with 676 sets, one for each letter pair, and each one containing all the words that a particular letter pair occurs in.
+Suppose we're working with 676 sets, one for each letter pair.
+Each set contains all the words a particular letter pair occurs in.
 I'll denote these word sets W<sub>aa</sub>, W<sub>ab</sub>, … W<sub>zz</sub>.

-The tileset we seek is a subset of these possible word sets.
+The tileset we seek is a subset of these 676 word sets.
 But it isn't a set-of-sets we get to union together like in the set cover problem.
 Consider: just because our tileset includes W<sub>ed</sub> doesn't mean we can form the word `need` – our tileset must also contain W<sub>ne</sub> for that.
 The "and" logic here feels more like set intersection – W<sub>ne</sub>&nbsp;∩&nbsp;W<sub>ed</sub> – than set union.

 But set intersection isn't the right operation either.
 For example, just because our tileset contains W<sub>ne</sub> and W<sub>ed</sub>, and both contain the word `needle`, doesn't mean we can actually form the word `needle`.
 We'd also need W<sub>le</sub> for that.